ACF trustees

 Rachel Campbell

-Rachel Campbell has been working within the Scottish charity sector since 2009.
-She is the Director of The RS Macdonald Charitable Trust, an endowed trust which gives grants to charities operating in Scotland working across several funding themes.
+Rachel has been working within the Scottish charity sector since 2009.
+She is the director of the RS Macdonald Charitable Trust, an endowed trust which gives grants to charities operating in Scotland working across several funding themes.
 Through values-led leadership, Rachel seeks to offer creative and effective grant making which supports charities to bring forward best practice and to deliver on their ambitions to make a difference.

 Emily Crawford